-Being able to easily map out functionality early on, will save time on revisions later on down the line – it’s much quicker to make revisions to a wireframe web design than it is to a site which is already in the development phase.
+Being able to easily map out functionality early on, will save time on revisions later on down the line – it’s much quicker to make revisions to a wireframe than it is to a website which is already in the development phase.

 Get the client involved

 Asking the client to provide feedback on the prototype web design is a great way to get them involved in the decision-making process for the design.
 By gathering feedback early on – we can determine any flaws, likes, and dislikes the client might have in order to match the design to the client’s expectations and vision.